Causes of Arthritis Pain

-The two main types of arthritis, osteoarthritis and rheumatoid arthritis, are usually a result of the body's natural aging process.
-Osteoarthritis may involve natural wear and tear to the joint's cartilage from aging or a vitamin D deficiency, and rheumatoid arthritis is typically caused by the body's immune system attacking the membrane lining (synovial membrane) of the joint capsule.
-A joint injury or infection may hasten the progression or either type of arthritis.
+The two main types of arthritis, osteoarthritis, and rheumatoid arthritis, are usually a result of the body’s natural aging process.
+Osteoarthritis may involve natural wear and tear to the joint’s cartilage from aging or a vitamin D deficiency, and rheumatoid arthritis is typically caused when the body’s immune system attacks the membrane lining (synovial membrane) of the joint capsule.
+A joint injury or infection may hasten the progression and will vary depending on the type of arthritis.

-Common signs and symptoms of arthritis generally include pain or stiffness of the joints.
+Common symptoms of arthritis generally include pain, stiffness, and swelling of the joints.
 Symptoms may vary, however, depending on the type of arthritis.
-Other symptoms of arthritis may include:
+The three initial symptoms of arthritis include:

 - Decreased range-of-motion

 - Redness and swelling